dfinity/portal/docs/developer-docs/production/query-stats.md

 Query stats are available via `dfx` since XXXXX.

-## Retrieve query stats from canister itself
+## Use query stats programatically

 It's also possible to programatically retrieve query stats from within the canister via the same canister status method.
 The following is an example of how to do this in Rust: